bproai/pieverse-desktop/BP/business-plan.md

    - Continuous context awareness across interactions
    - Adaptive learning from human feedback and preferences

-2. **Knowledge Bridge**: A system for translating between human and machine understanding:
+2. **Knowledge Bridge**: A system for translating between human and AGI understanding:
    - Visualization of complex information in human-interpretable forms
    - Translation of ambiguous human concepts into precise representations
    - Identification of connections invisible to human perception